Lauenburg/Lynx/README.md

 - `--non-interactive` (`-ni`): Run Lynx in non-interactive mode, i.e., toggle the error recovery dialog.
 Default: `False`
 - `--keep-running` (`-kr`): Keep the cronjob schedule running even if a step fails.
 Default: `False`
 - `--background` (`-bg`): Run Lynx in the background as a subprocess.
 The user is prompted to provide a log file if not done so.
 If none is provided, stdout is discarded.
 If a log file is provided, stdout will be written to a log file.
 Default: `False`

+#### Sample usage
+- If you provide the `--non-interactive` flag the feedback is printed to the terminal, and the pipeline terminates in case an error is encountered.
+- If you provide the `--non-interactive` flag and the `--log-file` flag the feedback will be written to the log file and the screen, the pipeline terminates in case an error is encountered.
+- If you provide the `--non-interactive` flag, a crone job schedule in the config file and the `--keep-running` flag the feedback is printed to the terminal, the pipeline terminates in case an error is encountered, but Lynx will keep scheduling new runs.
+- If you provide the `--background`, `--non-interactive` is automatically set to true, and you will be prompted to provide  a log-file name.
+If you simply press enter on the prompt the pipeline will run in the background and the print and log output will be discarded.
+If you provide a log file name the output will be written to the file.
+You can obviously also provide the `--log-file` flag to circumvent the prompt.

 ## Scheduler